 A phase II study is underway to evaluate clinical outcomes of patients receiving MR Linac therapy for pancreatic cancer:

-In this prospective study, known as SMART, patients will receive MRI-guided stereotactic radiation therapy (SBRT) with on-table adaptive re-planning when clinically indicated.
-Investigators will assess grade 3 or greater GI toxicity and median overall survival compared to patients who receive more conventional radiation doses without frequent dose adaptation.
+In this prospective study known as SMART, patients receive MRI-guided stereotactic radiation therapy (SBRT) with on-table adaptive re-planning when clinically indicated.
+Investigators assess grade 3 or greater GI toxicity and median overall survival compared to patients who receive more conventional radiation doses without frequent dose adaptation.
 A prior study of MRI-guided SBRT with adaptive re-planning showed clinical benefit in patients with pancreatic cancer.

-The study is led by Kristina Young, M.D., Ph.D., a Providence radiation oncologist and assistant member at the Earle A. Chiles Research Institute where she leads the Tumor Microenvironment Laboratory.
-Dr. Young’s lab investigates radiation effects on the tumor microenvironment and how to enhance the local and systemic effects of radiotherapy.
+Enrollment in the SMART study is completed and research is ongoing under the leadership of Kristina Young, M.D., Ph.D., medical director of Radiation Oncology at Providence Cancer Institute.
+She also serves as an assistant member at the Earle A. Chiles Research Institute, a division of Providence, where she leads the Tumor Microenvironment Laboratory.
+Dr. Young's lab investigates radiation effects on the tumor microenvironment and how to enhance the local and systemic effects of radiotherapy.